spiderkitten/Starbug/local/cookbook.md

 ## Recipe Index

-I am a supremely lazy cook and hate spending time in the kitchen, so if a recipe has a ton of ingredients or a lot of steps I won't cook it.
+I am a supremely lazy cook and hate spending time in the kitchen, so if a recipe has a ton of fancy ingredients or a lot of complicated steps I won't cook it.
 So these recipes are pretty simple/basic and mostly involve using a microwave or slow cooker.
 Toaster Oven occasionally.

-Also this is not a professional recipe site, just my personal webspace, so there are no fancy features or plain text printable versions of these recipes.
-But on a positive note, there are no long winded stories, no sponsored content and nothing else to scroll past.
-Just the recipes.
+Also, most of them are pretty mild and maybe a bit bland.
+Even the spicy ones.
+If you like heat, these are not the recipes for you.

 <hr class="dashed">

-Note: Work in Progress
+Note: Work in Progress - also, some images are missing until I take photos

 <hr class="dashed">